gabrielelibardi/ppo-multiuse/animal/arenas/README.md

 RUN python create_test_set.py --target-dir /path/to/target/directory

-to create a basic test set that a successfully trained agent is expected to complete successfully.
+to create a basic test set that a successfully trained agent is expected to complete.
 It includes:

     c1 arenas: solve environment with green, orange and red balls of equal size.